Corporate building with courtyard and plants.

 It’s important to note that hot fluid-applied products (vs. cold) require more material preparation time.
 Additionally, without safety precautions and professional installers, it can be deemed less safe to use than cold-applied products.
 But hot fluid-applied products can be advantageous in certain climate conditions and with certain substrates.

-• A fully functional membrane and waterproof within seconds of application
+• It is a fully functional membrane and waterproof within seconds of application

-• Can withstand constant immersion in ponded water
+• It can withstand constant immersion in ponded water

 • Has a water absorption rate of less than 1%